Harold M. Shaw: South Africa, 1916–1919

 De Voortrekkers premiered in South Africa on December 16, 1916 for "Dingaan's Day" celebrations at Krugersdorp, marking at the time the 78th anniversary of the battle.
 The screen drama then circulated to major cities, where it proved to be extremely popular with white audiences.
 By March 1917, even American trade papers were reporting that Shaw's "Boer film" in Pretoria was "drawing big houses".
-The original print distributed to South African cinemas reportedly had a runtime of "some two hours", although much shorted versions of the picture were later presented in foreign markets.
-(Note: A shorter version of the original South African film De Voortrekkers, one retitled Winning a Continent, was later presented in England but not generally distributed to theaters in the United States until December 1924.)
+The original print distributed to South African cinemas reportedly had a runtime of "some two hours", although much shorter versions of the picture were later presented in foreign markets.
+(Note: A shorter version of the original South African film De Voortrekkers, one retitled Winning a Continent, was later presented in England, but not generally distributed to theaters in the United States until December 1924.)